-Try staying at one of these 11 ryokans in Fukuoka to experience the lovely architecture of a traditional Japanese inn, the customs, and the cuisine – and you will probably understand why, too!
+Try staying at one of the following ryokans in Fukuoka, Japan, to experience the lovely architecture of a traditional Japanese inn, the customs, and the cuisine – and you will probably understand why, too!

 Mori no Nanakusa is a good stepping stone for travellers who want to bring home memories of staying in a ryokan, but still want some modern luxuries.
-This accommodation offers flat screen televisions in each room, as well as amenities like toiletries and a hairdryer.
-The jacuzzis installed in every room are definitely a perk, as you have the option of soaking in privacy, in addition to visiting the traditional open-air bath.
+This luxury ryokan in Fukuoka offers flat screen televisions in each room, as well as amenities like toiletries and a hairdryer.
+The hot tubs installed in every room are definitely a perk, as you have the option of soaking in privacy, in addition to visiting the traditional open-air bath.

 From the ryokan, you have the option of heading out to explore the nearby coastline.
 A supermarket is also just 1 kilometre (.6 miles) away, and there is an on-site restaurant, serving authentic Japanese cuisine for dinner.